Koopman Spectrum Nonlinear Regulators and Efficient Online Learning: Limitations

 \section{Limitations}

-First, when the dynamical systems of interests do not meet certain conditions, Koopman operators might not be well defined over functional spaces that can be practically managed (e.g., RKHSs).
-Studying such conditions is an on-going research topic, and we will need additional studies of mis-specified cases where only an approximately invariant Koopman space is employed with errors.
+First, when the dynamical systems of interests do not meet certain conditions, Koopman operators might not be well defined over functional spaces that can be practically managed (e.g. RKHSs).
+Studying such conditions is an on-going research topic, and we will need additional studies of misspecified cases where only an approximately invariant Koopman space is employed with errors.

 Second, to solve {\fwname}, one needs heuristic approximations when the (policy) space $\Pi$ or the state space $\mathcal{X}$ is continuous.
 Even when the dynamical system model is known, getting better approximation results would require certain amount of computations, and additional studies on the relation between the amount of computations (or samples) and approximation errors would be required.
+Also, studying a better heuristic algorithm that is well suited to our problem to robustly scale the methodology to more complicated domains is indeed an interesting direction of research.

 Third, {\algname} requires several assumptions for tractable regret analysis.
-It is again a somewhat strong assumption that one can find a Koopman invariant space $\mathcal{H}$.
+It is again a somewhat strong to assume that one can find a Koopman invariant space $\mathcal{H}$.
 Further, additive Gaussian noise assumption may not be satisfied exactly in some practical applications, and robustness against the violations of the assumptions is an important future work.
 However, we stress that we believe the analysis of provably correct methods deepens our understandings of the problem.
+Eventually, we hope our framework will match the maturity of the MDP counterpart, for example by studying gradient-based algorithms that scale better to the more complicated domains and their theoretical analysis with a sample complexity guarantee.

 Lastly, we note that our empirical experiment results are only conducted on simulators; to apply to real robotics problems, we need additional studies, such as computation-accuracy trade-off, safety/robustness issues, and simulation-to-real, if necessary.
 Also, balancing between cumulative cost and the Koopman spectrum cost is necessary to avoid unexpected negative outcomes.